Ancient Roman sarcophagi: Myth and meaning on ancient Roman sarcophagi

-A transition from the classical garland and seasonal reliefs with smaller mythological figures to a greater focus on full mythological scenes began with the break up of the classical style in the late second century towards the end of Marcus Aurelius' reign.
+A transition from the classical garland and seasonal reliefs with smaller mythological figures to a greater focus on full mythological scenes began with the break up of the classical style in the late second century toward the end of Marcus Aurelius' reign.
 This shift led to the development of popular themes and meanings portrayed through mythological scenes and allegories.
 The most popular mythological scenes on Roman sarcophagi functioned as aids to mourning, visions of life and happiness, and opportunities for self-portrayal for Roman citizens.

 Images of Meleager, the hero who slew the Calydonian Boar, being mourned by his lover and hunting companion Atlanta, as well as images of Achilles mourning Patroclus were very common on sarcophagi that acted as grieving aids.
 In both cases, the mythological scenes were akin to mourning practices of ordinary Roman citizens in an effort to reflect their grief and comfort them when they visited the tomb.
 Playful images depicting Nereids, Dionysiac triumphs, and love scenes of Dionysus and Ariadne were also commonly represented on sarcophagi.
 It is possible that these scenes of happiness and love in the face of death and mourning encouraged the living to enjoy life while they could, and reflected the celebration and meals that the mourners would later enjoy in the tomb when they returned to visit the deceased.
 The third century involved the return in popularity of self-representation on Roman sarcophagi.

 There were several different ways Roman citizens approached self-representation on sarcophagi.
-Some sarcophagi had actual representations of the face or full figure of the deceased.
+Some sarcophagi had representations of the face or full figure of the deceased.
 In other cases, mythological portraits were used to connect characteristics of the deceased with traits of the hero or heroine portrayed.
 For example, common mythological portraits of deceased women identified them with women of lauded traits in myth, such as the devoted Selene or loyal Alcestis.
 Scenes featuring the figures of Meleager and Achilles expressed bravery and were often produced on sarcophagi holding deceased men.
 Biographical scenes that emphasize the true virtues of Roman citizens were also used to commemorate the deceased.
-Scholars argue that these biographical scenes, as well as the comparisons to mythological characters, suggest that self-portrayal on Roman sarcophagi did not exist to celebrate the traits of the deceased, but rather to emphasize favored Roman cultural values and demonstrate that the family of the deceased were educated members of the elite that could understand difficult mythological allegories.
+Scholars argue that these biographical scenes, as well as the comparisons to mythological characters, suggest that self-portrayal on Roman sarcophagi did not exist to celebrate the traits of the deceased, but rather to emphasize favored Roman cultural values and to demonstrate that the family of the deceased were educated members of the elite who could understand difficult mythological allegories.